Dawn of War: Dark Crusade - Review

 Story

 Every race in the game supposedly has some reason to be involved in the conflict in Dark Crusade.
-Everything that happens is taking place on a planet called Kronus, with each army having their own objective in mind.
-These objectives are summed up in the opening cut-scene, and that's about it.
+Everything that happens takes place on a planet called Kronus, with each army having its own objective in mind.
+These objectives are summed up in the opening cutscene, and that's about it.
 After that, the story is pretty much just background noise.
-Once you start playing the game, there are cut-scenes for the various special territories and then whatever you get when you complete the game.
+Once you start playing the game, there are cutscenes for the various special territories and then whatever you get when you complete the game.

 Presentation